coins/esplora-js/README.md

 # esplora.js
-JavaScript Client for Blockstream's Esplora.
+A flexible backend for Bitcoin Clients.
+JavaScript library for Blockstream's Esplora API.

 ## Demo
 [You can find the demo here](https://coins.github.io/esplora.js/demo.html)